 It is often the subject of the most beautiful photos taken in the Tea Country, and something you definitely shouldn’t miss when in Ella.

-PRO-TIP: Ask at your guesthouse about the schedule of the train, so you can make the most beautiful picture when the train passes by over the magnificent Nine Arch Bridge.
+PRO TIP: Ask at your guesthouse about the schedule of the train so that you can make the most beautiful picture when the train passes by over the magnificent Nine Arch Bridge.

 #2 Watch the sunset at Little Adam’s Peak

-Luckily this Little Adam’s peak is a much easier to hike.
-The whole hike (up&down) won’t take more than one hour and is rewards you with a stunning view, and hopefully sunset.
+Luckily this Little Adam’s peak is much easier to hike.
+The whole hike (up and down) won’t take more than one hour and will reward you with a stunning view, and hopefully sunset.

-From Ella town center, you can easily reach the start of the trek by foot or a 5-10 min tuk tuk drive.
+From Ella town centre, you can easily reach the start of the trek by foot or a 5 to 10-minute tuk-tuk drive.
 The hike to the peak takes only about 20 minutes.
 From the top, you will have a gorgeous view of the town and Ella Rock.

-PRO-TIP: We recommend to do the hike in the late afternoon and watch the sunset amidst the already magical backdrop.
+PRO TIP: We recommend doing the hike in the late afternoon and watch the sunset amidst the already magical backdrop.

 #3 Hike Ella Rock